davidwych/davidwych.github.io/CV.md

 ## SUMMARY

 David C. Wych is a computational chemist and structural biologist working as a post- doctoral researcher in the Computer, Computational, and Statistical Sciences Division (CCS-3) and the Center for Non-Linear Studies (CNLS) at Los Alamos National Laboratory (LANL).

-His research focus involves using crystalline molecular-dynamics (MD) simulations to study X-ray crystallographic structural and dynamical modeling, and using QM-MM simulations to probe protein structure and dynamics beyond what is possible with classical MD.
+His research focus involves using molecular-dynamics (MD) simulations of protein crystal systems to better understand and improve the modeling of protein/solvent structure and disorder in X-ray crystallography, developing High-performance Computing methods for crystallographic modelling and refinement, and using QM-MM simulations to probe protein structure and dynamics beyond what is possible with classical MD.

 ## RESEARCH EXPERIENCE

 ### Post-doctoral Researcher -- LANL -- 2021-present
-**Research Areas**: crystalline molecular-dynamics (MD) simulations for the study of protein X-ray crystallographic modeling and refinement, structural heterogeneity, and diffuse scattering; software development for QM-MM simulation of whole proteins; high performance computing (HPC) methods for the processing and modeling of serial femtosecond X-ray crystallographic data from X-ray Free Electron Lasers (XFELs).
+**Research Areas**: MD simulations of protein crystals for the study of protein X-ray crystallographic modeling and refinement, structural heterogeneity, solvent structure, and diffuse scattering; software development for QM-MM simulation of whole proteins; high performance computing (HPC) methods for the processing and modeling of serial femtosecond X-ray crystallographic data from X-ray Free Electron Lasers (XFELs).

 ### Graduate Student Researcher -- UCI -- 2016-2021

-**Research Areas**: crystalline molecular dynamics (MD) simulations to study protein crytallographic diffuse scattering and the modelling and refinement of structure and disorder.
+**Research Areas**: MD simulations of protein crystals to study protein crytallographic diffuse scattering and the modelling and refinement of structure and disorder.

 **Instruction**: Physical Biochemistry (lead instructor: 2020; instructor: 2019; teaching assistant: 2017-2018)

 ### CNLS Virtual Summer Intern -- LANL -- Summer 2020

-**Research Areas**: Crystalline molecular-dynamics (MD) simulations for the study of diffuse scattering, structure, and dynamics; construction of MD simulations using ensemble models; investigation of ordered water structure.
+**Research Areas**: MD simulations of protein crystals for the study of diffuse scattering, structure, and dynamics; construction of MD simulations using ensemble models; investigation of ordered water structure.

 ### Graduate Student Assistant — LANL — Winter-Fall 2019

-**Research Areas**: Crystalline molecular-dynamics (MD) simulations for the study of diffuse scattering; analysis of the covariance of atom pairs for comparison with the assumptions of phenomenological models of diffuse scattering.
+**Research Areas**: MD simulations of protein crystals for the study of diffuse scattering; analysis of the covariance of atom pairs for comparison with the assumptions of phenomenological models of diffuse scattering.

 ### Applied Machine Learning Summer Fellow — LANL — Summer 2018

-**Research Areas**: crystalline molecular-dynamics (MD) simulations for the study of diffuse scattering; non-negative matrix factorization (NMF) factorization for the clustering and analysis of electron density trajectories computed from MD trajectories.
+**Research Areas**: MD simulations of protein crystals for the study of diffuse scattering; non-negative matrix factorization (NMF) factorization for the clustering and analysis of electron density trajectories computed from MD trajectories.

 ## EDUCATION